dillonkearns/elm-radio.com/content/episode/lamdera.md

 1. Stuff that happens for the client (in the browser)
 2. Stuff that happens in the server (like scheduled job)
 3. Data from client to backend
-4. Dara from backend to client
+4. Data from backend to client
 5. Frontend knows what it knows
 6. Backend knows what it knows